Joseph Standing: Joseph Standing monument

 On May 3, 1952 church president David O. McKay dedicated a monument at the site of Standing's murder in Whitfield County, Georgia.
 The 0.68 acre lot was donated to the church by W. C. Puryear and the road leading to the monument was named Standing Road.
 The property is maintained by the church and open to the public.

-This Memorial Park and monument honor the memory of Elder Joseph Standing of Salt Lake City, Utah, a missionary of the Church of Jesus Christ of Latter-day Saints, (Mormon) who was killed here by a mob July 21, 1879.
-His companion, Elder Rudger Clawson who later became president of the Council of the Twelve Apostles of the Church was unharmed.
-The cooperation of W. C. Puryear and family who donated the land and were most helpful in other ways, made this memorial possible.

-One of the dormitories at the church's Missionary Training Center in Provo, Utah is named in honor of Joseph Standing.
+One of the dormitories at the church's Missionary Training Center in Provo, Utah, is named in honor of Joseph Standing.

 In May 1978, a Latter-day Saint congregation was organized in Dalton, Georgia, 12 mi south of Varnell.